seek-oss/serverless-haskell/README.md

 [AWSLambda.Events.APIGateway](https://hackage.haskell.org/package/serverless-haskell/docs/AWSLambda-Events-APIGateway.html)
 in the handler to process them.

 [Serverless Offline] can be used for local testing of API Gateway requests.
+You must use `--useDocker` flag so that the native Haskell runtime works correctly.

 ### Notes